 What are cataracts?

-A cataract occurs when the lens inside the eye becomes cloudy.
+A cataract is a common eye condition that occurs when the lens inside the eye becomes cloudy.
 The lens is located behind the iris and pupil and helps focus light on the back of the eye (retina).
 Signals are then sent to the brain which allows us to see.
 Typically, cataracts develop during our older years and this is known as age-related cataracts.

 How Does a Cataract Affect My Vision?